Skip to main content

 START-UP MANAGEMENT

-• Early integration of production and work organization
+• Early involvement of manufacturing and factory organization

 • Consistent decision management